 I love cars and also enjoy working with people.

 On average, how much time do you think you spend per month being a car share host?

 I’d say I dedicate roughly 10 hours a month.
 Listing the vehicle isn’t that involved.
-But most of what I have to do is cleaning the cars — vacuuming, exterior wash, interior cleaning, etc.
+But most of what I have to do is clean the cars — vacuuming, exterior wash, interior cleaning, etc.

 In addition, I spend time communicating with guests to ensure they have an optimal experience.
 And I also try to optimize my profile page on the Turo website (pricing, availability, profile details, extras offered, etc.).

-What types of vehicles tend to be more popular car share rentals? (luxury, SUV, JEEP, convertible, etc.)
+What types of vehicles tend to be more popular car-share rentals? (luxury, SUV, JEEP, convertible, etc.)

 Other hosts have a strategy where they buy cheap Toyota Yaris’.
-Turo isn’t a big fan of that strategy because it can provide a less than stellar customer experience.
+However, Turo isn’t a big fan of that strategy because it can provide a less than stellar customer experience.

-In general, how profitable has car sharing been for you?
+In general, how profitable has car-sharing been for you?